 John: So, we’re back to the soap.
 Good.

 David: I’m sorry, people think she’s nice.
-Oh, she is nice.
+No, she is nice.
 She’s a wonderful person.
 She’s more expressive.
-She’s a woman, so by nature she shares and wants to share and she wants these deep intimate conversations with her man.
+She’s a woman, so by nature she shares and wants to share.
+She … and she wants these deep intimate conversations with her man.
 That’s why she married him.

-And she can’t settle.
-The guy can live 45 years, 50 years and die without ever having a deep conversation.
-He can die with a smile on his face.
+And she tends to … she can’t settle.
+The guy can live 45 years, 50 years and die without ever having a deep conversation with a … he can die with a smile on his face.
 [He] doesn’t get it.
 The woman can’t do that.
 It means everything to her.
 So, she presses.
 She asks questions.
 How do you feel?
 What happened today?
 And she doesn’t get the response.
 She’s not getting’ the deep conversations.

 David: Oh, yeah, she thinks she’s got it.
 She’s (Laughter) sure of it.